mankinskin/HaskellGame/README.md

 # HaskellGame
-A terminal adventure game written in haskell as a university project
+A terminal maze game written in haskell as a university project

 # How to build
 ```sh